evajnewby/2017-thomas-fire-analysis/README.md

 Author: Eva Newby (https://github.com/evajnewby)

+The following repository was created for edicational purposes for EDS 220 - Environmental Data, for the Masters of Environmental Data Science program at the Bren School of Environmental Science and Management at the University of California, Santa Barbara.

+The purpose of this repository is to hold both data and code necessary for the completion of the two maps, one showing a fire-perimeter for the 2017 Thomas fire and the other of a false-color image with the 2017 Thomas fire boundary laid ontop.

 This repository contains 2 jupyter notebooks, one named "fire-perimeter" and the other named "false-color" and a data folder.

 "fire-perimeter" contains the code necessary to filter California fire data to the 2017 Thomas fire, and save as a geoJSON.